martinmernerfer-dot/Current/El inaceptable deseo de sentir menos.md

 --- some image---
 - Nietzsche escribió un hipotético que recuerdo cada vez que tengo que lidiar con algo que no quiero hacer, dice así:
 	- Un demonio se te acerca y te explica "esta existencia que tienes, las tendrás que revivir infinitas veces.
 Todo dolor y placer que sentirás en tu vida vendrá nuevamente, exactamente igual".
 Si esto te pasara ¿saltarías de felicidad o tu corazón se llenaría de desolación?
 - Para bien o para mal, el momento actual es lo único que hay.
 Este momento podría volver a experimentarlo infinitas veces (quien sabe).
-Lo que ocurre no es lo que importa, si no como reaccionamos.
+Entonces lo que ocurre no es lo que importa, si no como reaccionamos.
-	- ¿como haría esas mañanas de fatiga existencial disfrutables?
-Las tendría que vivir de nuevo y quien sabe cuantas acumulo durante mi vida.
+	- ¿como haría de esas mañanas de fatiga existencial disfrutables?
+Las tendría que vivir de nuevo y quien sabe cuantas acumulo durante esta vida.
-	- Reevaluó mis mecanismos de defensa.
+	- Así que reevaluó mis mecanismos de defensa.
+Existir me recibe con un terrible peso,

+He realized now that to be afraid of this death he was staring at with animal terror meant to be afraid of life.
+Fear of dying justified a limitless attachment to what is alive in man.
+And all those who had not made the gestures necessary to live their lives, all those who feared and exalted impotence — they were afraid of death because of the sanction it gave to a life in which they had not been involved.
+They had not lived enough, never having lived at all.” -Camus
+- What if the terror we feel before death is not truly about the ending of life, but rather about the unsettling recognition that we never fully lived it
+	- El miedo a tener que vivirlo de nuevo exactamente igual